Ever wondered what kind of dietary fats you should be taking for healthy living?

 This solid fat is then used in processed food to improve its shelf life, texture, and taste.

-Additionally, trans fat is one of the most common fats found as they are cheap and last for long periods of time.
+Additionally, trans fat is the most common fats found in food as they are cheap and last for long periods of time.

 They can be used repeatedly to deep-fry foods like french fries without ever running out, making them a staple in restaurants and commercial fryers.